MatheusMeM/cfw_500_modbus_pi_pico/README.md

     - If `[rpm]` is provided, it sets that as the target.
 If `[rpm]` is omitted, Main Pico uses current `REG_TARGET_RPM`.
 Writes HReg 100=3.
 If `[rpm]` is provided, also writes rpm to HReg 101.
 -   `set_speed [rpm]`: Updates the motor's target speed to `[rpm]`.
 If the motor is running, its speed will change.
 If stopped, this sets the speed for the next parameter-less start/reverse command.
 Writes HReg 100=0 and rpm to HReg 101.
 -   `reset_fault`: Attempt VFD fault reset.
 Writes HReg 100=4.
 -   `calibrate`: Set current encoder position as zero offset.
 Writes HReg 100=5.
+Only works after successful homing.
+-   `home`: Run the homing sequence to find Z-pulse reference.
+Writes HReg 100=6.
+After successful homing, the system will automatically move to the calibrated position.
+-   `rotate [angle]`: Rotate the motor by the specified angle in degrees.
+Writes HReg 100=7 and the angle to HReg 101.
+Always moves in VFD physical FORWARD direction regardless of angle sign.
+-   `go_to_calib`: Move to the calibrated position (where encoder value is zero).
+Writes HReg 100=8.
 -   `set_verbose [0-3]`: Set Main Pico local print level.
 Writes HReg 102=level.
 -   `set_encoder_output [step|deg]`: Set encoder reporting mode.
 Writes HReg 103=(0 or 1).
 -   `status`: (Local Relay command) Prints last read status from Main Pico Input Registers.
--   `help`: (Local Relay command) Show command list.
+-   `help`: (Local Relay command) Show structured command list with categories and descriptions.

 ## Troubleshooting (General)